privacyidea/privacyidea/CONTRIBUTING.md

 ##### Multiple Reviewers

 The developer may also request reviews from multiple team members.
-This makes sense if the PR spans across multiple architectural layers (e.g. backend *and* frontend), or if the developer wants both a functional (does the PR fix the bug?) and technical review (is the code review?).
+This makes sense if the PR spans across multiple architectural layers (e.g. backend *and* frontend), or if the developer wants both a functional (does the PR fix the bug?) and technical review (is the code okay?).
 If a developer requests multiple reviews, the PR description should explicitly state if *all* reviews should be positive, or if *one* positive review is sufficient.